Mango0x45/grab/README.md

 For example, a pattern string may look like ‘`x/[a-z]+/ g.foo. v/bar/`’.

-The available operators are ‘g’, ‘G’, ‘x’, and ‘X’.
-The ‘g’ and ‘G’ operators are filter operators, while ‘x’ and ‘X’ are selection operators.
+The available operators are ‘g’, ‘G’, ‘h’, ‘H’, ‘x’, and ‘X’.
+The ‘g’ and ‘G’ operators are filter operators, the ‘h’ and ‘H’ operators are highlighting operators, and ‘x’ and ‘X’ are selection operators.

 You probably want to begin your pattern with a selection operator.
 By default the entire contents of the file you’re searching through will be